 Varicose veins: As the baby keeps growing bigger, its increased weight causes a decrease in blood flow from your legs back to your heart.
 This causes pooling of blood in the legs and the appearance of varicose veins.
 Thankfully, they usually clear up after delivery.
-Some ways that you can reduce is by moderate exercise, propping your legs on a footstool and wearing a pressure stockings.
+Some ways that you can reduce this occurrence is by moderate exercise, propping your legs on a footstool, and wearing a pressure stockings.

 Acne/pimples: A less common complaint of pregnancy, pimples are a result of hormonal changes in the body.
 They can be treated by washing your face twice daily with mild soaps and lukewarm water.
 You should also avoid oil-based skin products and picking/popping of oil pores.
 Some products should however be avoided during pregnancy.
 These include: